 Our staff are working almost entirely from home, so there are no office hours until further notice.
 The building is closed to the public.
 Unless you’ve made arrangements to take care of essential work, please don’t enter the property for your own healthy safety.
 Voicemail and email are still check regularly, so you can leave a message if you’d like to reach us.
 We’re very much still working, just not from home.

-The weekly eNews and Eagle Newsletter are managed by Jean, our Office Administrator.
+The weekly eNews and Eagle Newsletter are managed by Alicia, our Office Administrator.
+Email email@example.com to sign up!
 If you have something you’d like to be included in communications, like committee updates, or ministry news, send them her way.
 Copy Pastor Anna if you want it show up on the website or social media also.

-We will continue to offer a pre-recorded Service of the Word online every Sunday, publishing the video to our YouTube Channel: SJU by the Zoo, website and social media.
+We continue to offer Service of the Word online and on Zoom every Sunday, publishing the video to our YouTube Channel: SJU by the Zoo, website and social media.
 View at your leisure and consider sharing it with friends.
 When last checked, last the video from last Sunday had 135 views, which is exceptionally good worship attendance for us!

 You can participate in our video worship!
 Contact our Music Director Nathan Jensen, our most excellent video editor, to do a reading, play an instrument or sing with the choir (that’s right they’re recording individual from their homes!).
 You can record video or audio from home using a phone or computer, and then simply upload it to our shared folder.

-It’s clear now that we will not be able to gather in person for Holy Week and Easter, so we’re working on some news ways to honor this time.
-We need your help!
-Send us a a picture of yourself with the word Hallelujah spelled out (write it on a piece of paper, use sidewalk chalk, spell it in flowers, whatever you like).
-Email it to Pastor Anna or Nathan, or upload it to this folder: Easter Selfies, and we’ll use it for our Easter Sunday worship.
+We need your help to keep in touch!
+Send us a picture of yourself, and or upload it to this folder: Selfies, and we’ll use it for our Sunday worship.
 Just be sure to include yourself, as we want to see you beautiful faces.

 We’ll be sending out Holy Week & Easter worship videos, even as we long to be together in person.
 Stay tuned for three services, part of a collaborative project Pastor Anna is working on with other rostered ministers in our Synod.